roryprimrose/ModelBuilder/design.md

 ## 15. Diagnostics and error reporting (a first-class deliverable)

-A source-generated, compile-time-first library can move most failures from "mysterious runtime exception" to "precise build error at the offending line". vNext treats that as a primary feature, not an afterthought: a developer should rarely need a debugger to understand why a model didn't build the way they expected.
+A source-generated, compile-time-first library can move most failures from "mysterious runtime exception" to "precise build error at the offending line". v9 treats that as a primary feature, not an afterthought: a developer should rarely need a debugger to understand why a model didn't build the way they expected.
 Diagnostics come in two layers — **compile-time** (Roslyn analyzer + generator diagnostics, surfaced in the IDE and build output) and **runtime** (the structured